Cynthia Harvey

 Cynthia Harvey (born May 17, 1957) is an American former ballet dancer, ballet mistress and educator.
 She joined the American Ballet Theatre (ABT) in 1974 and was promoted to principal dancer in 1982.
 In 1986, she joined The Royal Ballet, becoming the company's first American principal dancer.
 She returned to ABT two years later, and retired in 1996.
 She then started teaching and staging ballets across the world.
-In 2016, she was named artistic director of the Jacqueline Kennedy Onassis School, the affiliated school of ABT.
-She stepped down from the position in May 2022.
+Between 2016 and 2022, she was the artistic director of the Jacqueline Kennedy Onassis School, the affiliated school of ABT.

 Early life and training

 Harvey was born on May 17, 1957, in San Rafael, California, and raised in Novato.
 Her parents are divorced.
 Her mother, who is of Mexican descent, was an office manager.
 When she was ten, she attended a summer ballet class at a local YMCA.
 Recognising her talents, the teacher suggested Harvey's mother to have her train for ballet seriously.
 Harvey then trained with a local teacher, while spending summers at the San Francisco Ballet School and School of American Ballet on scholarship, and performed with both local and visiting ballet companies.
 She also attended San Marin High School.
 When she was fifteen, she auditioned for the American Ballet Theatre's school when the company was touring in California.
 She was accepted, and unusually, she was given a scholarship that covered both ballet and academics.
 She moved to New York by herself, and trained for nine months before becoming an apprentice with the company.